Freston Boot

 Contact:telephone(01473) 780722telephonewebsiteWebsiteFacebookFacebook

-Outside the entire site has been re-landscaped and improved with new car parking areas, landscaped garden areas, a new wide screen cinema room, a large pub allotment that now provides some of the pub vegetables and a pond with ducks.
+Outside the entire site has been re-landscaped and improved with new car parking areas, large garden areas, a wide screen cinema room.

 The core of the building is thought to date from the 17th century, with 18th or 19th century extensions to the left and a 20th century extension to the right.
 Reopened in early July 2018 after a major building and site refurbishment.
 Had previously been closed since 2010.